Showing posts with label Painting. Show all posts

 This evocative image serves as a reminder of the bridge's enduring appeal.
 It is not just a piece of infrastructure but a testament to human ingenuity and a symbol of the region's rich industrial heritage.
 As we look back at this historic landmark, we can appreciate the role it played in shaping the lives of countless people and the lasting impact it continues to have on the community.

 The artwork below is based on a postcard in my collection and is thought to date from the early days of the bridge.
-It can be bought on a number of products from my Colins_picture_this Zazzle store, click the image and a link should open in another window.
+Clicking the image should open a link in another window to my Colin Green Photography store on Zazzle.

 The picture remains the copyright of Colin Green.